Wilmette, Illinois: Demographics

+Arts and culture

 Attractions

 Wilmette is home to the Bahá'í House of Worship, the continental Bahá'í House of Worship for North America and presently the only one in the United States, as well as the administrative offices for the Bahá'í National Spiritual Assembly.
 In 2007 the structure was named as one of the "Seven Wonders of Illinois" by the Illinois Bureau of Tourism.
-It is open seven days a week to anyone who wishes to visit.
-There is no charge and no collection is taken.
+It is open seven days a week and is free.

 Wilmette Theater is a two-screen multiplex located on Central Avenue in one of its downtowns.
 The theater shows classic films, contemporary movies, as well as hosting live performances.

 Wilmette has several shopping centers.
 Plaza del Lago, one of the nation's oldest shopping centers, is located along the Lake Michigan shoreline on Sheridan Road.
-Edens Plaza and West Lake Plaza, are on Lake Street east of the Edens Expressway.
-Another shopping center is Edens Plaza, located by the Edens Expressway.
+Edens Plaza and Westlake Plaza are on Lake Avenue east of the Edens Expressway.